aveshagarwal/kubernetes.github.io/docs/user-guide/downward-api/index.md

 This is an example of a pod that consumes its container's resources via the downward API volume.

 {% include code.html language="yaml" file="volume/dapi-volume-resources.yaml" ghlink="/docs/user-guide/downward-api/volume/dapi-volume-resources.yaml" %}

+## Default values for container resource limits

+If cpu and memory limits are not specified for a container, the downward API will default to node's cpu and memory capacities.

 Some more thorough examples:
    * [environment variables](/docs/user-guide/environment-guide/)